 Agentic AI systems don’t require micromanagement.
 They analyze situations, weigh options, and select optimal courses of action based on their objectives.
 This autonomy extends beyond simple if-then logic to include complex reasoning about trade-offs and priorities.

-In practice, this means an agentic customer service system might recognize an escalating complaint, assess the customer’s lifetime value, review company policies, and autonomously offer a resolution-all without human intervention.
+In practice, this means an agentic customer service system might recognize an escalating complaint, assess the customer’s account value, review company policy, check recent ticket history, and offer a resolution if the case fits approved criteria.
+If the refund amount, legal exposure, or customer tier crosses a threshold, the system escalates instead of acting alone.

 Goal-Oriented Behavior